Helping low income, underrepresented minority and first generation students get to and through college with emerging technologies

 To learn more about the xR competition, visit https://www.techstars.com/

-Note: xR Challenge applications will open on March 19, 2018.
+Note: xR Challenge applications will open in early April 2018.

 AI/ML Track Prizes